-As per ASX announcements, there were no unlisted options under the Company's Long-Term Incentive Plan (LTIP) on issue for key management personnel.
+As per ASX announcements, there are 500,000 unlisted options under the Company's Long-Term Incentive Plan (LTIP) on issue for key management personnel.

 c.
 Loans from key management personnel and their related parties d.
 Other transactions and balances with key management personnel and their related parties